All photos taken by Larry Nicols

-Toronto Hebrew Memorial Parks proudly announced the opening of the Pardes Shalom Memorial Garden in October, 2005.
-The Memorial Garden is a place where families and others can memorialize and mourn their loved ones who are not buried in Pardes Shalom Cemetery but who have been buried elsewhere or there is no known burial site.
+Toronto Hebrew Memorial Parks proudly opened its Memorial Garden in October 2005.
+It is a place where families can memorialize and mourn loved ones who are buried elsewhere or have no known burial site.

-“Memories are a way to affirm the lives of our beloved dead, and the relationship we shared with them, thus enabling each of us to live a sweeter life.
-And this memorial garden is a special place, a hallowed location to remember special people who are no longer here in body.
-Their families and friends will now have the honour, the privilege and comfort to share a few moments with them, to experience nature, to experience remembrances, and yes, spirituality, all at the same time.”
+“Memories are a way of affirming the lives of our beloved dead and the relationships we shared with them, enabling us to live a sweeter life.
+Pardes Shalom’s Memorial Garden is a hallowed place to remember special people who are no longer here in body.
+Their families and friends will now have the honour, privilege, and comfort of sharing moments with them, while experiencing nature, remembrance, and spirituality all at once.”

 The Memorial Garden is located in a tranquil wooded area.
 Its natural beauty promotes reflection, contemplation, and remembrance, providing continuity of Jewish tradition.
 We offer individuals, families, and community groups a wide range of memorial opportunities, such as the install of memorial plaques on memorial walls, benches, trees, and boulders.
 Since Toronto already has a designated Holocaust memorial site, our focus is on memorializing more widely and supporting persons grieving from afar.
 For more information, call us at 416.635.5595 or email firstname.lastname@example.org.